acguln/Change-Image-Color-Space/README.md

 # icc_profileToProfile
 How to Use🤔?

-Drag and Drop your image on this python file (to Change color Space)
+Drag and Drop your image on this python file

 Requirement: